-the mortgage rate, and subsequent house price appreciation.
-Allowing for these additional terms, we take into account the effect of risk-layering-such as, for example, the effect of a combination of a borrower's low FICO score and a high CLTV ratio-on the probability of delinquency.
-It is in this case not a priori clear what the sign on the FICO-CLTV interaction variable should be.
+We explore numerous alternative loan and borrower characteristics as covariates for robustness.
+First, we consider as covariates those of the baseline case presented in Table 3, plus the ten interaction and quadratic terms that can be constructed from the four most important variables: the FICO score, the CLTV ratio, the mortgage rate, and subsequent house price appreciation.
+Allowing for these additional terms, we take into account the effect of risk-layering such as, for example, the effect of a combination of a borrower's low FICO score and a high CLTV ratio-on the probability of delinquency.
+It is in this case that it is not a priori clear what the sign on the FICO-CLTV interaction variable should be.
 A negative sign would mean that a low FICO and a high CLTV reinforce each other and give rise to a predicted delinquency probability that is higher than that without interaction effect.
-A positive sign could be explained by lenders who originate a low FICO and high CLTV loan only if they have positive private information on the loan or borrower quality.
+A positive sign could be explained by lenders who originate a low-FICO and high-CLTV loan only if they have positive private information on the loan or borrower quality.
 We find that the coefficient on the FICO-CLTV interaction term is close to zero and insignificant.

 More certain is the sign we expect on the HPA-CLTV variable.
 Low house price appreciation is expected to especially give rise to a higher delinquency probability for a high CLTV ratio, because the borrower is closer to a situation with negative equity in the house (combined value of the mortgage loans larger than the market value of the house).
 Consistent with this intuition, we find a negative and significant (at the 1% level) coefficient on this interaction term.
 The vintage dummy variables are still increasing every year.
-Inclusion of the 10 interaction covariates does not substantially increase the overall fit of the model, as measured by the log likelihood ratio.
+Inclusion of the ten interaction covariates does not substantially increase the overall fit of the model, as measured by the loglikelihood ratio.

 Second, we included a dummy for the presence of a second-lien loan.
 We find that the coefficient is positive and statistically significant and that it inherits some of the statistical power of the CLTV variable.
 The coefficients of the other covariates are virtually unchanged.
-Inclusion of the dummy does not substantially increase the overall fit of the model, as measured by the log likelihood ratio.
+Inclusion of the dummy does not substantially increase the overall fit of the model, as measured by the loglike-lihood ratio.

-Third, we considered as an additional covariate a dummy variable taking the value one whenever the CLTV equals 80 percent.
-With this variable, we are aiming to control for silent seconds, referring to a situation where an investor takes out a second-lien loan not reported in our database typically in combination with an 80 percent first-lien loan.
-This dummy variable is statistically significant but economically not very large and moreover hardly improved the overall fit.
+Third, we considered as an additional covariate a dummy variable taking the value one whenever the CLTV equals 80%.
+With this variable, we are aiming to control for silent seconds, referring to a situation where an investor takes out a second-lien loan not reported in our database, typically in combination with an 80% first-lien loan.
+This dummy variable is statistically significant but economically not very large and, moreover, hardly improved the overall fit.

 Fourth, we excluded the loans where the debt-to-income ratio is missing from the sample to make sure the measurement error associated with this variable does not lead to a significant bias in the results.
-The estimates based on the smaller subsample, in which the debt-to-income variable has non-zero reported values, are statistically and economically similar to those based on the entire sample of loans.
+The estimates based on the smaller subsample, in which the debt-to-income variable has nonzero reported values, are statistically and economically similar to those based on the entire sample of loans.